seanrodrigues1/ML-OPS-DEPLOYMENT--WINE-QUALITY/readme.txt

    Note: dvc metrics show  : this will display the metrics values stored in report/scores
          dvc metrics diff  : this will display the current metrics values and values which have been used in the past
                            - we can change the parameter values in the config file (ie params.yaml) and then use dvc metrics diff to see change in scores.

+14: add pytest and tox in requirements and install it by pip install -r requirements.txt.

+ TOX: tox aims to automate and standardize testing in Python.
+It is part of a larger vision of easing the packaging, testing and release process of Python software (alongside pytest and devpi).
+      tox is a generic virtual environment management and test command line tool you can use for:

+- checking your package builds and installs correctly under different environments (such as different Python implementations, versions or installation dependencies),
+- running your tests in each of the environments with the test tool of choice,
+- acting as a frontend to continuous integration servers, greatly reducing boilerplate and merging CI and shell-based testing.

+15. create tox.ini file first.add code in it. ie. the different python environments to test in and what needs to be tested run tox command on command line to run the tox.ini file.

+16. Create tests folder and add conftest.py and test_config.py and __init__.py files in it

+17.create setup.py file. this file helps to automatically install all packages.It looks for folders containing  __init__.py and installs all packages within that folder. use pip install e .  to run the setup file and install the packages.

+18. create - prediction_service directory inside which you create model folder,__init__.py and prediction.py ,
+           - webapp directory(folder),inside which we create static folder inside which we create css and script folder.inside css folder create main.css we also create a templates folder inside webapp folder in which we create index.html, 404.html and base.html
+           - app.py file

+IMPORTANT : __init__.py  is used to make a package. eg. if we create a folder called prediction service and we create __init__.py inside it that folder becomes a package.
+             so suppose we have a prediction.py file in it which has a method called predict , we can use that method from a different location by importing that package and then callign that method from that py file eg. from prediction service import prediction

+                 prediction.predict()    # use a method which is present inside the prediction.py file inside the prediction service package.